 DinnerFlow logo DinnerFlow ← Back to DinnerFlow

-Meal Planning for Families: How to Plan a Week of Dinners Together.
+Meal Planning for Families: A Week of Dinners the Whole Household Will Eat.

 Family meal planning is a logistics problem disguised as a cooking problem.
 There are three or four people in the house with three or four sets of preferences, one or two adults doing the shopping, a calendar nobody fully shares, and a deadline that arrives every single evening at 6pm.
 The cooking is the easy part.